webrender/zoom-macos-global-mute/README.md

 • Return to the System Preferences menu, select `Security & Privacy > Privacy > Accessibility`
 &nbsp;&nbsp;&nbsp;&nbsp;• Click the lock at the bottom left to make changes
 &nbsp;&nbsp;&nbsp;&nbsp;• Click the `+` and add `Zoom Global Mute` from your Applications folder
-• Close System Preferences, and test our your new global keyboard shortcut!
+• Close System Preferences, and test your new global keyboard shortcut!
 &nbsp;&nbsp;&nbsp;&nbsp;• You may get a System Events warning the first time you use your shortcut, just click OK